Texas Mom, 34, Thrown Off Spirit Airlines Flight For Breastfeeding 2-Year-Old Son

 A Houston pianist and cancer researcher has spoken out after she feels she was mistreated on a Spirit Airlines flight.
 Mei Rui, 34, was trying to fly from Houston to Manhattan on Dec.
 8 along with her elderly parents and two-year-old son, Lukas, when she and her family were forced off the plane, CBS affiliate KHOU reports.
 Mei says she complied with everything that was asked of her — including stopping her son from breastfeeding — yet, she was still booted from the aircraft!
 Upon boarding the flight, Mei and the other passengers were forced to sit on the tarmac for almost three hours due to a “de-icing delay.”
 After sitting there for all that time, Mei began to breastfeed her “exhausted” son.

 Shortly afterwards however, a flight attendant told her to stop and to put him in his seat, as the flight crew claimed they were ready to take off.
-On the flip side, Mei claims the airplane door was still open.
-Because of this, she asked for a few more minutes to prevent her son from waking up, but then ended up complying, “forcing” Lukas into his own seat where he began to cry for 25 minutes before a flight attendant asked them to get off.
+However, Mei claims the airplane door was still open.
+Because of this, she asked for a few more minutes to prevent her son from waking up, but then ended up complying, “forcing” Lukas into his own seat where he began to cry for 25 minutes.
+It wasn’t long before a flight attendant asked them to get off.
 When the family-of-four refused, Spirit made the entire plane disembark then re-board.
 And if that’s not bad enough, the staff can be seen laughing and refusing to tell Mei exactly what she had done wrong in videos taken at the gate.
 All the staff would tell the mother is that she and her family did “not comply with instructions.”

 Spirit even called police to escort the family away from the gate.
 Fellow passengers who saw the incident unfold said they were “disgusted” by how the airline treated the family.
 “It’s not like I was resistant, I put him in the seat,” Mei told The Washington Post.
 “If they had shown a little compassion, it wouldn’t have happened, they didn’t have to let it escalate.”
 After she got off the plane, Mei recorded what happened next on her phone.
 In the cell footage, the mom can be seen asking a Spirit rep, “I just want to know why we were kicked off the plane?”